finos/symphony-bdk-java/README.md

 | POST | /application/**tokens/validate** |  Validates the application and Symphony tokens generated in previous step.
 Extension app provides the Symphony token, obtained through Symphony Client APIs. | `{"appToken":"05b...c",` `"symphonyToken":"0...6",` `"appId":"myAppId"}` | 200 OK if tokens valid, 401 Unauthorized otherwise |
 | POST | /application/**jwt/validate** | Validates a signed JWT holding user details  |  `{"jwt":"ey...g"}` | the user ID |

-Extension apps must rely on those three enpoints in the order they are described to get authenticated to Symphony.
+Extension apps must rely on those three endpoints in the order they are described to get authenticated to Symphony.
 If any of those steps fails, the authentication fails and extension app will not be launched (i.e. not displayed on the left-nav menu).

 ### Exposing new endpoints